Julampus/ACADEMIA/Barnard 2025-2026/IntroBioO&P/Labs/O&P Lab 3 - Urban Tree Ecology and Diversity.md

 			Palmately  - centered around a point
 			Pinnately - centered around an axis
 		Simple (Just one leaf blade)
-			Palmately  - centered around a point
-			Pinnately - centered around an axis
 	Also
 		Alternate arrangement on branch
 		Opposite arrangement on branch